New Orleanians call limas butter beans, and the term helps erase those childhood memories of bland, mealy lima beans.

 Cut the sausage into quarter round pieces about 1/2 inch thick.
 Cook them in olive oil until very well browned, then remove from the skillet and set aside.

-Use the same pan and fat to cook the onion with salt until well-browned, add the thyme flowers, pepper, and the rest of the vegetables, and cook until soft.
+Use the same pan and fat to cook the onion with salt until well-browned, add the thyme, pepper, and the rest of the vegetables, and cook until soft.

 Add the sausage and lima beans, and crush some of the beans with potato masher or spoon.
 Simmer for 30-45 minutes.
 Serve with chopped green onion and parsley.